 China has got it all – more than one billion people, large area, great and very long history, very distinct and at the same time – very diverse cultures, great and varied nature.

-Thus Wondermondo even has a problem – to limit the list of the most outstanding landmarks and attractions of China to sensible amount: see the result in this page.
+Thus Wondermondo even has a problem – to limit the list of the most outstanding landmarks and wonders of China to a sensible amount: see the result in this page.